mdsol/rwslib/docs/source/getting_started.rst

     >>> rws.base_url
     'https://innovate.mdsol.com/RaveWebServices'

-The default values will work for most Rave URLs but you can over-ride them if necessary:
+The default values will work for most Rave URLs but you can override them if necessary:

     >>> from rwslib import RWSConnection
     >>> rws = RWSConnection('http://10.0.1.20', virtual_dir='RWS')